tianhao-ai/COMP90024-ASMT1-Social-Media-Analytics/README.md

 * Python 3.x
 * mpi4py (can be installed using pip)
 * Open MPI
+* Json
+* ijson
+* Pandas only for visualize the result
 * plotly only for visualize the result

 You can install Open MPI on macOS using Homebrew: